 Links often stay overlooked because they don’t seem to be very important.
 However, links you use in the message can make a big difference where the message lands.

 Use the links only on legitimate and trustworthy domains.
 Many senders like to convert long links using link shorteners tools.
-This could be a red flag for mailbox providers as they used to see shortened links in spam emails.
+This could be a red flag for spam filters as they used to see shortened links in spam emails.
 Spammers often use link shorteners to mask links to phishing and other malicious pages.

 Blacklisted domains in links might add to the email spam score and affect email placement as well.

 You can start investigating your email deliverability issues by testing different things in the email content.
 Change the Subject line, the message format, remove links, images, re-write the copy and test after each change.
 There is a good chance that your deliverability will improve at some point.
 If it doesn’t, then dig deeper and test different sending email addresses, domains and IP.

 Email deliverability is never guaranteed.
 But you can drastically increase the chances of being delivered if you watch what you are sending and how your recipients interact with your emails.